DHS-SVIP/requirements-for-decentralized-identity/WebPublicTrust.md

     href: '#digital-signatures--pki'
   - text: Domain Name System & DNSSEC
     href: '#domain-name-system--dnssec'
-  - text: Self-Certifying Web Identifiers
+  - text: Self-Certifying Identifiers & DIDs
-    href: '#self-certifying-web-identifiers'
+    href: '#self-certifying-identifiers--dids'
 ---

 <div class="usa-alert usa-alert--warning usa-alert--slim">
   <div class="usa-alert__body">
     <p class="usa-alert__text">
-      We are currently evaluating various options that use existing technologies and standards to implement and demonstrate a trust fabric that does not require a centralized trust registry, changes to DNS infrastructure, or  changes to certificate authority and browser trust store governance processes.
+      We are currently evaluating various options that use existing technologies and standards to implement and demonstrate a scalable approach that does not require a centralized "trust registry", changes to DNS infrastructure, changes to Certificate Authorities, or changes to browser trust store governance processes.
     </p>
   </div>
 </div>

 Transactions conducted on the web between entities are reliant on trusted introductions over widely available infrastructure.

-These trusted introductions are done using identifiers that represent the entities.
+Trusted introductions are done using identifiers that represent the entities.

-For transactions that involve credential issuance and verification, we need to have confidence in the identities of the parties to the transaction.
+For high value transactions, such as credential issuance and verification, confidence that the identifiers represent and are controlled by the entities participating in the transactions are a necessary first step.

-The building blocks that make this possible are:
+The technical building blocks that make such trusted introductions possible are:

 ## Digital Signatures & PKI

-More ...
+...

 ## Domain Name System & DNSSEC

-More ...
+...

-## Self-Certifying Web Identifiers
+## Self-Certifying Identifiers & DIDs

-More ...
+...